cu-mkp/editioncrafter-data/how-tos/command-line.md

 # Introduction to using the command line

-# Navigating and working in the command line

 -   For more info on bash: [<u>https://programminghistorian.org/en/lessons/intro-to-bash#opening-your-shell</u>](https://programminghistorian.org/en/lessons/intro-to-bash#opening-your-shell)

     -   Contains information, tutorials, and commands